Introduction to the WooCommerce Plugin Version Check Scam

 CleanTalk: The Best Security and AntiSpam Plugin Used by CharlesWorks

 We at CharlesWorks care about out clients.
-Stay safe out there, and remember: Always think before you click!
+Stay safe out there, and remember: Always use caution before you click!